openwms/org.openwms.tms.transportation/src/site/markdown/index.md

 #TMS Transportation

 ## Purpose
-The **TMS Transportation** allows to create Transport Orders in automated warehouses.
+**TMS Transportation** allows to create Transport Orders in automated warehouses.
 A Transport Order is used to transport pallets, boxes, cartons or other types of Transport Units between warehouse Locations.
 Usually more then one Transport Order are created when a customer order is received or when a lorry of goods arrives at the warehouse.